-- Notify the Human Services Authority or District of the transition/closure four weeks prior to the closure to allow the Human Services Authority or Districts to establish a transition plan; - Follow their own policies and procedures regarding intake and closure; and - Serve as a resource to recipients who choose to assume responsibility for coordinating some or all of their own services and supports, or who choose to ask a member of their network of support to assume some or all of these responsibilities.
+- Notify the OCDD Regional Office or Human Services Authority or District of the transition/closure four weeks prior to the closure to allow the OCDD Regional Office or Human Services Authority or District to establish a transition plan, - Follow their own policies and procedures regarding intake and closure, and - Serve as a resource to recipients who choose to assume responsibility for coordinating some or all of their own services and supports, or who choose to ask a member of their network of support to assume some or all of these responsibilities.
 All closures must be entered into the database immediately.